Summer in Budapest: Weather & 23 Best Things to Do (2026)

 Summer is high season in Budapest when most of the tourists visit the city.

 Due to the high number of tourists, it can feel very busy at the main tourist attractions.
-If you would like to visit Budapest at a less busy time, Spring and Autumn are good options.
+If you would like to visit Budapest at a less busy time, spring and autumn are good options.

 For the least busy time, you can consider visiting Budapest between January-March – although it can get cold!